-- If you have the time, put a small opened box of baking soda inside the bag and let it sit overnight.
+- If you have the time, put a small box of baking soda inside the bag and let it sit overnight.
 The baking soda will absorb and neutralize odors and leave your bag smelling fresh and new again.
-(If your bag is really stinky, it may be more effective to sprinkle the baking soda around the interior of the bag as well as the pockets and compartments.
-Let it sit overnight, then shake out the bag and vacuum any remaining powder.)
+(If your bag is stinky, it may be more effective to sprinkle the baking soda around the bag’s interior as well as the pockets and compartments.
+Let it sit overnight, shake out the bag and vacuum any remaining powder.)

 - Once the baking soda has done its job, remove the box and return the bag right-side out.
 Shake and reshape your bag.

 - Spray the interior lightly with white vinegar to disinfect and let dry.
-The vinegar smell with evaporating once the bag is dry (about 5 minutes.)
+The vinegar smell evaporates once the bag is dry (about 5 minutes.)

 - Replace the bottom panel.

-- Re-fill with necessities, making sure they are all up-to-date, properly sealed, and in good working order.
+- Re-fill with necessities, ensuring they are all up-to-date, properly sealed, and in good working order.

 Diaper Bag Cleaning – Advanced

-First, you need to determine what kind of material your bag is made of.
-Each option has its advantages and disadvantages, but each can be cleaned properly with just a little extra effort.
+First, you must determine the material of your bag.
+Each option has advantages and disadvantages, but each can be adequately cleaned with just a little extra effort.

 Cleaning Cloth, Plastic, or Vinyl Bags

-If you have a cloth bag, it’s pretty likely that the fabric can withstand some warm water and soap.
-Some cloth bags are not color safe, though, so it’s wise to test a small spot to make sure it can handle your cleaning solutions first.
+If you have a cloth bag, the fabric can likely withstand some warm water and soap.
+Some cloth bags are not color-safe, so it’s wise to test a small spot to ensure it can handle your cleaning solutions first.
 Then, follow the directions below.

-- Follow the first 3 steps in Diaper Bag Cleaning 101.
+- Follow the first three steps in Diaper Bag Cleaning 101.